Metal 3D Printing To Space | Press Release

-AddUp is part of the ambitious “Metal3D” project, which purpose is to create a 3D printer that will produce the first metal parts in space.
+AddUp is part of the ambitious “Metal3D” project, which purpose is to create a 3D printer that will produce metal parts in space.
 This project is led by the European Space Agency (ESA), Airbus Defense and Space, and other industrial and academic partners such as Highftech Engineering and Cranfield University.

 The partners of this project